-We found the answers to those questions and more — like when Big Little Lies season 2 premieres and what it’s actually about — and answered them all below.
+We found the answers to those questions and more — like when Big Little Lies series two premieres and what it’s actually about — and answered them all below.
 Keep reading for the biggest glimpse into Big Little Lies 2.0 you’ll get before its June 2019 debut.

-When is the Big Little Lies season 2 premiere date?
+When is the Big Little Lies season two premiere date?

-Big Little Lies Cast: Who’s coming back for season 2?
+Big Little Lies Cast: Who’s coming back for season two?

 Famously, Meryl Streep has also joined the Big Little Lies cast as Perry’s suspicious mom, Mary Louise Wright.

 The rest of the supporting cast is also back, including Adam Scott, Iain Armitage, Darby Camp, and Kathryn Newton.
-During a May visit to Late Night With Seth Meyers, Newton, who plays Abigail Carlson, daughter to Witherspoon’s Madeline Martha Mackenzie, revealed her TV mom is the reason she could return to the show.
-The actress was offered both BLL season 2 and Detective Pikachu at the same time, and Witherspoon personally moved schedules around to allow Newton to fulfill both roles.
+During a May visit to Late Night With Seth Meyers, Newton, who plays Abigail Carlson, daughter to Witherspoon’s Madeline Martha Mackenzie, revealed her TV mum is the reason she could return to the show.
+The actress was offered both BLL season two and Detective Pikachu at the same time, and Witherspoon personally moved schedules around to allow Newton to fulfil both roles.
 “Reese is totally my queen,” Newton laughed.

-Is Big Little Lies season 2 based on a book?
+Is Big Little Lies season two based on a book?